-WA Department of Transport (DoT) manages the State Hazard Plan for Maritime Environmental Emergencies (WA DoT, 2020a) and is the Control Agency for all level 2/3 vessel-based spills in WA waters.
+WA Department of Transport (DoT) manages the State Hazard Plan for Maritime Environmental Emergencies (WA DoT, 2020a) and is the Control Agency for all vessel-based spills in WA waters outside of a port proclaimed pursuant to the Port Authorities Act.
+For vessel-based spills within a port proclaimed pursuant to the Port Authorities Act, the relevant Port Authority or DoT may be the Control Agency.